 If you wish to apply for post-baccalaureate unclassified student status you must possess a bachelor’s or advanced degree from a regionally accredited U.S. college or university or an equivalent degree from a recognized non-U.S. institution of higher education.

 International applicants seeking PBU status: Students holding F-1 status and currently in approved “Optional Practical Training” (OPT), H-1, H-4 and J-2 visa holders residing in Hawai‘i may apply for post-baccalaureate unclassified student status.
-Contact the Office of Graduate Education, Student Services for admissions eligibility of other visa holders not mentioned above.
+Contact UHM Graduate Division for information about admissions eligibility for other visa holders not mentioned above.

 You need special registration approval to take 500-800 level courses at UH Mānoa.
 Contact the individual UH-Mānoa campus offices for additional information.